label

 -

-As a second step, as a second order, begin to reveal the ways it’s also better for you and the affordances it creates. politicsAnd it can't be that software, and that is a political position, should only be open source, because then no one will make software and no one will maintain.
+As a second step, as a second order, begin to reveal the ways it’s also better for you and the affordances it creates. politicsAnd it can’t be that software, and that is a political position, should only be open source, because then no one will make software, and no one will maintain it.
 You know, maintaining open source is a nightmare.
 You need what a lot of projects try to do, which is you have a pro-social give back to the commons relationship generally.
 The bigger you get, the harder that is.
 One could argue that Facebook’s contributions to the world of development have been huge.
-You know react and various things that they’ve contributed that came out of their engineering team and you know we’re part of their practice.
-That comes from big tech and it is something that we all rely on.
-Engineers, any, most engineers are interested in those kinds of solutions.
-They just get blocked by business objectives and say, you know we can’t do that, but I think it’s a lot of great impulses and affordances that I hope we can stay open to.
+That comes from big tech, and it is something that we all rely on.
+Most engineers are interested in those kinds of solutions.
+They just get blocked by business objectives and say, you know, we can’t do that, but I think it’s a lot of great impulses and affordances that I hope we can stay open to.